English and Literacy

 |

-Paper 1A - Power and Conflict PoetryFor this section a poem from the 15 will be printed.
+Paper 2 section b - Power and Conflict PoetryFor this section a poem from the 15 will be printed.
 The question requires the pupil to compare this poem to another poem from the anthology.
 This question is out of 30 marks.
-Personal Learning ChecklistRevision MaterialsPower and conflict Knowledge Organiser Other Revision Resources:https://genius.com/tags/poetry - all poems with annotations available (use the search bar) |
+Personal Learning ChecklistRevision MaterialsPower and conflict Knowledge Organiser Other Revision Resources:https://genius.com/tags/poetry - all poems with annotations available (scroll down to the Power and Conflict section) |

-Paper 2A - Unseen PoetryThis section includes two poems which have not been taught in class.
+Paper 2 section c - Unseen PoetryThis section includes two poems which have not been taught in class.
 One 24 mark question asks the pupils to analyse the first poem.
 A second 8 mark question asks pupils to compare the methods in this first unseen poem with the second unseen poem.
-There are a possible 4 marks awarded on top of this for spelling, punctuation and grammar.
 Revision Materialsunseen poetry Knowledge Organiser Other Revision ResourcesMr Bruff’s YouTube videos: Click Here |

 Revision information - English Language